dynamic-learning/next-client/developer_docs/Installation.md

-# Setting up the development environment
+# Setting up the local development environment

 Follow the below steps to setup the local development environment.